LINEA (LINEA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 LINEA Historical Price

-According to the latest data gathered on LINEA live price page, the current price of LINEA is 0.01401USD.
+According to the latest data gathered on LINEA live price page, the current price of LINEA is 0.01231USD.
 The circulating supply of LINEA(LINEA) is

 In the past 24 hours, LINEA has shown a price movement of